 Learning how to construct sentences is a monumental milestone in language learning.

-Yet, speaking and writing fluency in the target language becomes near-impossible without a good command over sentence structure.
+Yet, speaking and writing fluency in the target language becomes near impossible without a good command over sentence structure.

 Inverse sentence structure